Neel Kolhatkar: Style

 Kolhatkar is known as an observational comic.
 He regularly uses anecdotes to "critique the normative picture of society people experience".
 He also employs character comedy, using tropes like cross-cultural "speech, dress or mannerisms, a high degree of irony, and blending stereotype and archetype" when depicting different cultures of Australian society.
 Comedian Isaac Butterfield has described his comedy as "articulate, smart, and educated", and Kolhatkar has stated he avoids aggressive expression of his opinions in his material.

 Due to the satirical nature of Kolhatkar's work, his use of impressions, and political humour, some of his race-based stand-up and video content has drawn criticism.
 Such criticism is in accordance with the issue of using race as a comedic tool.
-Addressing this issue with Beat Magazine, Kolhatkar has commented that he has learnt to "revel" in that response the longer he has been performing.
-He also believes the criticism of his works contributes to his comedy, stating his willingness to take comedic risks because "the best comedy pushes the boundary just enough to tread the fine line between tension and hilarity".
+Addressing this issue with Beat Magazine, Kolhatkar has commented that he has learnt to "revel" in that response the longer he has been performing. stating his willingness to take comedic risks because "the best comedy pushes the boundary just enough to tread the fine line between tension and hilarity".